ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 <?  [![GitHub Pull Requests](https://img.shields.io/github/issues-pr/kylelobo/The-Documentation-Compendium.svg)](https://github.com/IBM/data-prep-kit/pulls) ?>
 </div>

-In this tutorial we take the developer through the steps for contributing a new transform to the DPK.
+In this tutorial, we take the developer through the steps for contributing a new transform to the DPK.
 We will cover:
 1. How to clone the repo and setup the file structure for the transform
 1. Write the code by implementing the transform specific functionality
 1. Use the framework capabilities to accelerate development, testing and deployment

 For this tutorial, we will follow a suggested flow.
 Developers are welcome to explore on their own to achieve the same results.
-Except for the transform name and module name, developers have a lot of freedom on how they choose their class name, file names and file structure. that said, following the convention proposed in this document would make it easier for the community to chime-in to help with debugging and maintaining the code base.
+Except for the transform name and module name, developers have a lot of freedom on how they choose their class name, file names and file structure.
+That said, following the convention proposed in this document would make it easier for the community to chime-in to help with debugging and maintaining the code base.

 The new transform we will build  as part of this tutorial is meant to annotate each document in the data set with a digest value that is calculated using a SHA256, SHA512 or MD5 hash function.
 The objective is to show how we can use a user defined function to build a transform and how developers can specify the configuration parameters for the transform and how we integrate the transform with the python and/or ray orchestrators.

 - For the purpose of this tutorial, our transform will be called **digest** and the python named module is **dpk_digest**.
-Developers have some freedom in how they name their modules to the extent that the choosen name does not conflict with an existing transform name.
+Developers have some freedom in how they name their modules to the extent that the chosen name does not conflict with an existing transform name.

 - The user defined function for this tutorial is a simple annotator that uses the python hashlib package:
  ```
       hash = hashlib.new(self.algorithm)
       digest=hash.update(elt.encode('utf-8'))
 ```
-- The transform defines a single configuration parameter **digest_algortihm** that specifies the name of the digest algorithm to use and selected from a predefined list that includes **\['SHA256', 'SHA512' or 'MD5'\]**
+- The transform defines a single configuration parameter **digest_algortihm** that specifies the name of the digest algorithm to use and selected from a predefined list that includes **\['SHA256', 'SHA512', or 'MD5'\]**

 ## List of Steps to follow in this part of the tutorial

 1. [Create folder structure](#setup) - clone git repo and create file structure for new transform
-1. [Implement AbstractTableTransform](#DigestTransform)- core functionality for annotating documents
+1. [Implement AbstractTableTransform](#DigestTransform) - core functionality for annotating documents
-1. [Implement TransformConfiguration](#DigestConfiguration) - Configure and validate transform parameters
+1. [Implement TransformConfiguration](#DigestConfiguration) - configure and validate transform parameters
-1. [Implement PythonTransformRuntimeConfiguration](#DigestRuntime) - wires the transform to the runtime so it is correctly invoked
+1. [Implement PythonTransformRuntimeConfiguration](#DigestRuntime) - wire the transform to the runtime so it is correctly invoked
 1. [Implement RayTransformRuntimeConfiguration](#RayRuntime) - extend the transform to scale up using ray
+1. [Develop Unit Test](#UnitTest) - get test data and write Unit Test
 1. [Integrate with CI/CD](#cicd) - automate testing, integration and packaging
-1. [Develop Unit Test](#UnitTest) - get test data and write Unit Test
 1. [Create notebook](#notebook) - jupyter notebook showing how the transform can be invoked
 1. [Create Readme file](#readme) - Readme file explaining how the transform is used